 How to Make Perfect Deviled Eggs

-Do you love deviled eggs as much as we do?
-We seriously become giddy at the sight of them at a party.
-We’ve also been known to just make them for the two us at home — just because.
 We like to keep things on the savory side and tend to rely on mustard, vinegar or a dash of lemon juice.
 The thing about deviled eggs is that you can make them just how you like them.
-If you prefer them to be a little sweeter and love sweet pickles, add some.
+If you prefer your deviled eggs to be a little sweeter and love sweet pickles, add some.

 Our Easy Deviled Eggs Recipe

-Since we have one, we love using our small cookie scoop for this, but a regular spoon works quite well.
+Since we have one in our kitchen, I love using our small cookie scoop for adding the deviled eggs mixture into the egg white halves, but a regular spoon works quite well.
 Another idea is to cut the corner of a resealable plastic bag, fill it with your filling then pipe it into the egg white halves.